brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 Hello again, Brigadiers!

 We've heard from time to time that people aren't always so crazy about YAML -- and that's putting it nicely.
-I don't personally harbor such strong anti-YAML sentiment, but the critics are out there, and as critics often are, they're quite vocal.
-If you dare to search for "yaml sucks" in your favorite search engine, you'll find a litany of criticism -- some of it valid.
-So we thought we'd better mention...
+If you dare to search for "yaml sucks" in your favorite search engine, you'll find a litany of criticism.
+While I don't generally harbor such strong anti-YAML sentiment, I do feel strongly that declarative languages -- YAML included -- are not ideal tools for modeling complex workflows.
+So I thought I'd mention...
 Brigade involves a _minimal_ amount of YAML -- so little in fact, that it's fair to say you can "leave the YAML at home."

 Presumably, if you're reading our blog, you already know that Brigade is an event-driven scripting platform for Kubernetes, but in case you're still very